Stylish African American woman in hat sitting on bed

 Choose Your Next Safe Step

-We provide online therapy for adults and couples located in Texas.
-Book a 30-minute consultation for calm, honest clarity ($50, applied to your first session if you continue).
-Begin Here.
+We provide online trauma-informed therapy for adults across Texas.
+If you’re ready to move from understanding what happened to rebuilding your self-trust and inner stability, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).

 If you’ve blocked the narcissist, but still feel broken